sparks-baird/mat_discover/docs/source/readme.md

 Cd3N2 | 91.5034

-For validation data without known property values to be used with `predict`, dummy values (all zeros) are assigned internally.
+For validation data without known property values to be used with `predict`, dummy values (all zeros) are assigned internally if the `target` column isn't present.
 In this case, you can read in a CSV file that contains only the `formula` (string) column:

 ```python